openbmc/entity-manager/CONFIG_FORMAT.md

      - Example: SAS modules and cards made by the same company, on the same process, and branded with different manufacturers and part numbers.
      - Non-Example: Power supplies.
-While all pmbus power supplies appear similar, there tend to be significant differences in featuresets, bugs, and OEM supported firmware features.
+While all pmbus power supplies appear similar, there tend to be significant differences in feature sets, bugs, and OEM supported firmware features.
 As such, they require separate config files.